Insights and Advice for Enabling More Efficient and Sustainable Construction

 As SaaS industry trends begin to move us away from the centralized cloud, system reliability will also improve since applications can still run even when cloud services are down.
 Decentralized and redundant data storage locations also help to improve data security.
 Keeping applications and information closer to end users also impacts the user experience for SaaS services, including:

-- Videoconferencing: Business conferencing and unified communications platforms are known for bringing stakeholders around the world together, but the collaboration benefits are minimized when there are lags in communication time or disruptions to service.
+• Videoconferencing: Business conferencing and unified communications platforms are known for bringing stakeholders around the world together, but the collaboration benefits are minimized when there are lags in communication time or disruptions to service.
 Edge computing helps to prevent these issues, even in high-traffic situations.

-- Gaming platforms: Gaming is a SaaS application where real-time data and responsiveness go a long way towards making the experience more immersive and enjoyable for players.
-The number of gamers is expected to reach 1.47 billion by 2027.
+• Gaming platforms: Gaming is a SaaS application where real-time data and responsiveness go a long way towards making the experience more immersive and enjoyable for players.
+The number of gamers is expected to reach 2.6 billion by 2030.
 Edge computing reduces latency and improves reliability for enhanced gaming experiences, even for users without high-end personal computers.

-- Augmented reality: Much like gaming, augmented reality (AR) SaaS applications that combine real-life images with computer-generated objects require real-time data and high bandwidth to meet user expectations.
+• Augmented reality: Much like gaming, augmented reality (AR) SaaS applications that combine real-life images with computer-generated objects require real-time data and high bandwidth to meet user expectations.
 Edge computing is one of the keys to maintaining AR quality as more use cases evolve.

-The dispersed nature of the construction industry can make it difficult to maintain real-time collaboration between stakeholders and integrate advanced tools like AR for virtual construction site tours or BIM management software to support centralized 3D project models backed by remote sensor data from the field.
+The dispersed nature of the construction industry can make it difficult to maintain real-time collaboration between stakeholders and integrate advanced tools like AR for virtual construction site tours or BIM management software to support centralized 3D project models and digital twins backed by remote sensor data from the field.
 Edge computing will help to alleviate these capacity and lag time (latency) concerns as more building companies pursue the latest SaaS trends.

 10) Sustainable SaaS

-Our list of SaaS trends overlaps with several developments that will impact other industries and the overall economy in 2025.
+Our list of SaaS trends overlaps with several developments that will impact other industries and the overall economy in 2026.
 Sustainability is one such trend, with 92% of buyers trusting brands that are environmentally or socially responsible and 69% of organizations seeing an increase in brand value based on these initiatives.
 The move towards more sustainable products and services also converges with many new trends in SaaS industry practices.

 For example, cloud-based services like SaaS are considered more ecologically sound than traditional on-premises software and data centers, and there are many other steps SaaS companies can take to promote sustainable practices while demonstrating their commitment through their own operations and activities.
 For example, Salesforce uses 100% renewable energy to power its business and boasts net zero residual emissions.
-Some of the additional ways SaaS companies will become more sustainable in 2025 include:
+Some of the additional ways SaaS companies will become more sustainable in 2026 include:

-- Carbon accounting tools: SaaS providers are taking advantage of the opportunity to incorporate features that help customers manage their own environmental impact.
+• Carbon accounting tools: SaaS providers are taking advantage of the opportunity to incorporate features that help customers manage their own environmental impact.
 For example, construction estimating software like RIB CostX incorporates carbon emission tracking and embodied carbon calculations to make sustainable options more accessible.

-- Employee engagement: SaaS companies are educating their employees on the value of sustainability and encouraging them to participate in green initiatives.
+• Employee engagement: SaaS companies are educating their employees on the value of sustainability and encouraging them to participate in green initiatives.
 Recycling and remote work are among the common ways software companies can develop a greener culture, and they can also encourage employees to educate customers and incorporate these principles into each new design.

 Environmental, social, and governance (ESG) metrics are based on the integration of sustainability and ethical practices into company norms and values.
 Investors and shareholders are looking closely at the ESG reports published by SaaS businesses, as sustainability investments continue to perform well.
 At the same time, ESG SaaS companies are using the latest technology to help other businesses monitor, report, and improve their own ESG performance.